rodrigobrito/akamai-siem-connector/README.md

 By default, the `processor` will store the events in the disk (The default path of the storage is the `data` directory in the home directory).
 This architecture also supports [`Apache Kafka`](https://kafka.apache.org) to process/store the events collected.

-If you want to use an external instance of `Apache Kafka`, just edit the file `processor-kafka/etc/settings.json` and specify the connection attributes of the instance.
+If you want to use an external instance of `Apache Kafka`, just edit the file `processor-kafka/etc/settings.json` and specify the attributes of the instance.
 Depending on the volumetry, you will need to scale the `processor`.

 You can also transform the data fetched (in JSON format).
 You can find the transformation settings in the